PO Box 12024

 As the program grantee, the Salem-Keizer School Board and the program Policy Council have the responsibility of shared governance, overseeing the delivery of high quality services to children and families.
 Each classroom has two parent representatives on Policy Council who make decisions about program operation, approve program policies and serve as the link from the sites to Policy Council.

-In accordance with the goals of No Child Left Behind (NCLB), Salem-Keizer Head Start has high standards for children and staff.
+Salem-Keizer Head Start has high standards for children and staff.
 Staff are highly qualified district employees.
-The educational team uses ongoing assessment of each child, which enables them to set goals, individualize programs and keep parents informed of their child's progress throughout the school year.
+The educational team uses ongoing assessment of each child, which enables them to set goals, individualize programs and keep parents informed of their child’s progress throughout the school year.